Paragon Software Group

 Paragon Software Group is a German software company that develops hard drive management software, low-level file system drivers and storage technologies.
-The Smart Handheld Device Division (SHDD) offers multilingual dictionaries, multilingual handwriting recognition, weather information, and two-way data synchronization with desktop devices.

 Overview

 The company is headquartered in Freiburg im Breisgau, Germany, with offices in the US, China, Japan, Poland, and Russia.

 The company was established in 1994 by a group of Moscow Institute of Physics and Technology (MIPT) students, including founder/CEO Konstantin Komarov.
 A separate mobile division, called the Mobility Division, was formed in 1995.
 The German office opened in 1998, the Swiss office in 2000.

 History

 In 2004, the company started working with Fujitsu-Siemens on its handheld PCs Russian localization.
 Next year, the company expanded the product line of office and gaming applications for Symbian OS and received the "Developer of the Year" award in the Handango Champion Awards 2005.

 In 2011, PCMag recognized the company's flagship Paragon Hard Disk Manager as the best hard drive management program.
 Paragon Software Group also won Global Telecoms Business Innovation Award 2011 for their mobile product.